 I think the transition to midrange has been in place for some time.
 FlashArray from Pure Storage is essentially a dual controller architecture.
-SolidFire from NetApp uses commodity 1U servers and storage.
-The value is in the software.
+SolidFire from NetApp used commodity 1U servers and storage. infinidat combines clever software with a hierarchy of storage and three-node resiliency.
+Although this looks and is shipped like a legacy enterprise array, it’s far from it.
+With all these solutions, the value is in the software.
 There are lots of examples where server-based appliances are the standard design.

 As with any move to commodity, this puts a greater emphasis on software.
 Storage features have been moving to software for years, as those bespoke components were gradually removed.
 Today we see a minor renaissance in the use of some custom hardware (computational storage, FPGA offload).
 However, even these components are still commodity and can be purchased off-the-shelf.